unChaz/sci-fi-5e/docs/rules/equipment.md

 **_Magboots._** Boots that magnetize to surface improving mobility in null-g environments.
 They must be activated with an action.

-**Med Kit._** This kit is a pouch containing synthetic flesh, salves, splints, antibiotics, and a defibrillator.
+**Medkit._** This kit is a pouch containing synthetic flesh, salves, splints, antibiotics, and a defibrillator.
 The kit has ten uses.
 As an action, you can expend one use of the kit to stabilize a creature that has 0 hit points, without needing to make a Medicine check.
-Med Kit can also be used to triage an injured character if a character has the ability to do so.
+Medkit can also be used to triage an injured character if a character has the ability to do so.

 **_Mess Kit._** This tin box contains a cup and simple cutlery.
 The box clamps together, and one side can be used as a cooking pan and the other as a plate or shallow bowl.